What is Prader-Willi Syndrome?

 - Proficiency in solving jigsaw puzzles.

-In the case of children older than 3 years with Prader Willi syndrome is highly likely if they score 8 points with 4 from major criteria.
+In the case of children older than 3 years with Prader-Willi syndrome is highly likely that they score 8 points with 4 from major criteria.

 - Assessment of Thyroid Function and Adrenal status of the patient: Necessary when a patient has obesity, to rule out a hypometabolic state.

 - Assessment of fasting levels of IGF-1 and IGFBP-3 to check for the presence of any hormone deficiency.

 - Measurement of Glycosylated hemoglobin in obese patients to assess for the development of Diabetes Mellitus and progression to morbid obesity.

 - Sleep study on obese patients complaining of Obstructive Sleep apnea or narcolepsy.

 ❖ Magnetic Resource Imaging (MRI) of the head to assess hypopituitarism.